-These fragrant, buttery, crisp sugar cookies don’t need an embellishment.
+These fragrant, buttery, crisp vanilla sugar cookies don’t need an embellishment.
 But just for fun, why not decorate them with Royal Icing?

 Seriously, what took me so long?
 Mom always made Buttercream Icing for sugar cookies, and I followed that tradition.
 Now that I’ve finally tried both options, I can proclaim with absolute certainty that for taste alone, buttercream beats royal hands down.
 No ifs, ands, or buts: for flavor, butter cannot be beat.